-Remote schooling and working from home has lots of New Yorkers seeking out extra space.
-For Micheline Russell Brown, who lives on the ground floor of a three-family brownstone in Brooklyn, her dream is to add a studio to the backyard.
-“There are so many reasons that our family could use an extra room,” she says.
+Working from home has lots of New Yorkers seeking out extra space.
+For Micheline Russell Brown, who lives on the ground floor of a three-family brownstone in Brooklyn, her dream is to add free-standing studio to the backyard.
+“There are so many reasons why our family could use an extra room,” she says.

-As with any NYC building project, there are regulations and permit requirements if you want to build in your backyard but they differ depending on whether the project is intended to be used as extra living space, complete with heat, electricity, and plumbing, or is just going to be a storage shed.
+As with any New York City building project, there are regulations and permit requirements if you want to build a shed in your backyard but they differ depending on whether the structure is intended to be used as extra living space, complete with heat, electricity, and plumbing, or is just going to be for storage.